-Entities affiliated with Atlas Venture Fund XI, L.P. are a significant beneficial owner of the Company, holding more than 5% of the total outstanding stock of the Company, as of December 31, 2021 and 2022.
+Entities affiliated with Atlas Venture Fund XI, L.P. are a significant beneficial owner of the Company, holding more than 5% of the total outstanding stock of the Company, as of December 31, 2022 and 2023.
 The Company leased various office space from Atlas for use in its daily operations through September 2022.

-During the year ended December 31, 2021 and 2022, the Company made payments of \$0.2 million and \$0.1 million, respectively associated with the lease agreements with Atlas, which was recorded within the general and administrative expense.
+During the year ended December 31, 2022, the Company made immaterial payments associated with the lease agreements with Atlas, which was recorded within the general and administrative expense.
+There were no payments made to Atlas during the year ended December 31, 2023.